microsoft/BotFramework-WebChat/packages/embed/README.md

 ## FAQs

 Below are common questions about the new Gemini page.

+### Why use `<iframe>` instead of other integration options?

+Integrating Web Chat using `<iframe>` is the simplest way to connect your website with Azure Bot Services.

+Although `<iframe>` do not support a wide variety of customization options, it help you to connect easier by filling out options, such as bot avatar initials, user ID, etc. We also maintain versions for you to make sure your client is up-to-date and secure all the time.

 ### What version of Web Chat am I using on my site?